nightscout/trio-docs/docs/EN/settings/configuration/concepts/smb-uam.md

  - Do not perform manual correction boluses with SMB and UAM enabled.
 You will be at a high risk of having a low.
 :::

-There are numerous settings related to enabling SMBs in Open-iAPS.
-Below is the order of precedence of the settings Open-iAPS uses when deciding whether to enable or disable SMB:
+There are numerous settings related to enabling SMBs in Trio.
+Below is the order of precedence of the settings Trio uses when deciding whether to enable or disable SMB:

 1. disable SMB when a high temp target is set (unless "allow SMB with High Temptarget" is enabled)
 2. enable SMB/UAM if always-on (unless disabled for high temp target)